Add this analytics code

 Metronome Drill:

-- Use a metronome app to practice swinging in time with the beats, improving your tempo.
+• Use a Golf Training Apps to practice swinging in time with the beats, improving your tempo.

 Wall Drill: